About this page

 - Press the down arrow next to the “Reply” button.
 Click “Report Phishing” This action will move the message to your spam folder, block further attempts and alert the Google anti-phishing team to act on this phishing attempt.

-- You can also report the spam e-mail by calling the SJSU Information Technology Support Services (ITSS) Help Desk at (408) 924-2377 or go to our ticket portal and submit an incident ticket into our ticketing system.
-The University ITSS Help Desk will facilitate any corrective action.
+- You can also report the spam email by calling the SJSU IT Help Desk at (408) 924-1530 or the Academic Technology Computer Center at (408) 924-4116 or go to our ticket portal and submit an incident ticket into our ticketing system.
+We will facilitate any corrective action.

 - Practice regular deletion of retained copies of messages you have sent.